 Before starting the process, ensure you meet the following eligibility criteria:

-- Age Requirement: You must be 18 years old to apply for most vehicle categories.
+- Age Requirement: You must be 18 to apply for most vehicle categories.

 - Residence Requirement: Non-EU citizens must be registered residents in Germany.